Connecting

 Local

-If you're running VRCOSC and VRChat on the same PC you should leave VRCOSC on default settings.
+If you're running VRCOSC and VRChat on the same computer you should leave VRCOSC on default settings.

 LAN